 This post may contain affiliate links.
 If you purchase through these links, I may receive a commission at no additional cost to you.

 Every book requires editing.
 It is an essential part of the writing process.
 But editing is not a single occurrence where one pass fixes everything.
-Instead, there are four key stages of editing that each have their own focus.
+Instead, there are four key stages of editing your book that each have their own focus.
 You want to make sure you are revising in the right order so that your book ends up in the best shape possible.

 In this post, I will be covering the four key stages of editing, what they entail, and what you can expect from each.